awsdocs/amazon-ec2-user-guide/doc_source/launch-more-like-this.md

 # Launching an instance using parameters from an existing instance<a name="launch-more-like-this"></a>

-The Amazon EC2 console provides a **Launch More Like This** wizard option that enables you to use a current instance as a base for launching other instances\.
+The Amazon EC2 console provides a **Launch more like this** wizard option that enables you to use a current instance as a base for launching other instances\.
 This option automatically populates the Amazon EC2 launch wizard with certain configuration details from the selected instance\.

 **Note**
-The **Launch More Like This** wizard option does not clone your selected instance; it only replicates some configuration details\.
+The **Launch more like this** wizard option does not clone your selected instance; it only replicates some configuration details\.
 To create a copy of your instance, first create an AMI from it, then launch more instances from the AMI\.
 Alternatively, create a [launch template](ec2-launch-templates.md) to store the launch parameters for your instances\.

 The following configuration details are copied from the selected instance into the launch wizard: